Vigil of the Princes

 The Vigil of the Princes refers to occasions when members of the British royal family have "stood guard" during the lying in state of one of their relatives during or as part of a British state or ceremonial funeral.
-This occurred for King George V in 1936, Queen Elizabeth The Queen Mother in 2002, and for Queen Elizabeth II in 2022.
+This occurred for King George V in 1936, Queen Mary in 1953, Queen Elizabeth the Queen Mother in 2002, and for Queen Elizabeth II in 2022.
 Prior to 2022, only male members of the British royal family joined the vigil.
 In 2022 however, female members of the royal family took part in the vigil.
 Anne, Princess Royal, took part alongside her three brothers in both vigils for their mother, Queen Elizabeth II, while all four of the Queen's granddaughters took part in a separate grandchildren's vigil.